Illuminai/JVision/README.md

-# Vision
+# JVision

 ### About
-Vision is a physically based renderer built with Java.
+JVision is a physically based renderer built with Java.

 ### Contributors